-In fear, the eyebrows are raised and drawn together producing wrinkles on the forehead.
-The wrinkles appear on the area between and just above the eyebrows.
+In fear, the eyebrows are raised and drawn together, often producing wrinkles on the forehead.

 The upper eyelids are raised as high as possible, opening the eyes to the maximum.
-This maximum opening of the eyes is necessary because when we are afraid we need to assess the threatening situation fully so that we may choose the best possible course of action.
+This maximum opening of the eyes is necessary because when we’re afraid we need to assess the threatening situation fully so we may choose the best course of action.

 When the eyes are opened to the maximum, more light can enter the eyes and we can see and assess the situation more effectively.

-Lips are stretched horizontally towards the ears.
-The mouth may or may not be open but the lip stretch is always there.
+Lips are stretched horizontally and backward towards the ears.
+The mouth may or may not be open, but the lip stretch is conspicuous.
 The more intense the fear, the more will be the lip stretch and it’ll last longer.

 Chin may be pulled back, a common gesture observed when a person feels threatened.